Special Research Programs

 Standardized Photography Lab

-In our new photography lab, we are creating a standardized photo library of plumages and moult.
-We take photos of birds in standard positions and lighting to create “digital specimens”, allowing us to learn even more about the birds after we release them.
 This library will provide an excellent resource for conducting future research and for helping banders to learn how to determine the age and sex of birds across a variety of species and plumage cycles.
+In the future, we hope to work with collaborators from research institutions to photograph birds for their project needs.

 Image by Olivia Maillet